 The study of Law at A level will include offences, such as murder, manslaughter and non-fatal offences, Torts against property, contract and consumer rights and the philosophy of law.
 This will enable students to develop their analytical and critical thinking skills.
 Studying Law develops students’ problem solving skills through the application of legal rules, together with an understanding of legal method and reasoning.
 These skills provide excellent preparation for those students who wish to progress to degree level study or pursue a wide range of careers.

 Students should achieve a Grade 5 at GCSE English and also in at least one source-based subject i.e. Humanities.

 There are three units and each is assessed by external exam.
 Exams will take the form of application of legal theory illustrated by cases.

-Students could go on to take a degree course in Law, History, English, Sociology, Criminology, Business, Politics, Government and Accounting, Business and Economics, or alternatively take advantage of fast-track Policing.
+Students could go on to take a degree course in Law, History, English, Sociology, Criminology, Business, Politics, Government and Accounting, and Economics, or alternatively take advantage of fast-track Policing programmes.

 A variety of teaching and learning methods are used including trips to court and Parliament as well as outside speakers in

 order to make the learning fun and real.

 |Mr C Howe (CHO)||Head of Law||Contact|